zachkrall/gif-workshop/README.md

 ## Why would we want to use them?

 GIFs original were a great way for special content or navigation on a website to have some added flair and be more visible beyond boring hyperlinks.
 If you don't remember, [take a look at the (still live) website for the movie Space Jam](https://www.warnerbros.com/archive/spacejam/movie/jam.htm).

+The flexibility of the GIF to move around the internet without needed to be embeded (like video files).

 ## Reaction GIFs